-Each member of the Sheridan Ensemble is a leader in his respective fíeld.
-The performers are concert masters of top European chamber orchestras, such as the Deutsche Kammerphilharmonie Bremen or Kammerorchester Basel, or work regularly with orchestras and groups such as the Berliner Philharmoniker, the Deutsches Sinfonieorchester Berlin, the Balthasar-Neumann-Ensemble or the Ensemble Modern Frankfurt; they are busy international soloists and ensemble players, or Baroque continuo players for groups such as «I Barocchisti » , «Il Giardino Armonico, the Helsinki Baroque Orchestra and artists such as Cecilia Bartoli or Barthold Kujiken.
+Each member of the Sheridan Ensemble is a leader in his or her respective field.
+The performers are concert masters of top European chamber orchestras, such as the Deutsche Kammerphilharmonie Bremen or Kammerorchester Basel, or work regularly with orchestras and groups such as the Berliner Philharmoniker, the Deutsches Sinfonieorchester Berlin, the Balthasar-Neumann-Ensemble or the Ensemble Modern Frankfurt; they are busy international soloists and ensemble players from their respective scenes, or play continuo for groups such as I Barocchisti, Il Giardino Armonico, the Helsinki Baroque Orchestra and for artists such as Cecilia Bartoli or Barthold Kujiken.
 Their common aim is to present projects of the highest quality and extend their own horizons by venturing into each other's worlds.

-Projects in varied combinations, from duo to eight players, have included ¨Chacona, Lamento, Walking Blues¨ - a programme inspired by an article by award-winning music journalist Alex Ross, exploring the history of the chaconne and lamento bass from early Baroque to Rock an Pop (at the Concertgebouw, Amsterdam); Arnold Schoenberg's ¨Pierrot Lunaire¨ set in the context of Berlin Cabaret 1900 – 1930 (Cadogan Hall, London and the Musikfest Stuttgart); “Spectral, Minimal, Theatrical” - a programme of three contrasting styles of 20th Century Music (Philharmonie Lodz); “Cello meets Vibraphone” - time travel through 600 years of composed and improvised music (Radialsystem V, Berlin and the Alte Bahnhofshalle, Cologne); as well as multiple appearances at the “Ultraschall Festival” in Berlin for rbb and Deutschlandradio.
-The ensemble is named after the Irish writer, political satirist and politician Richard Brinsley Sheridan (1751 - 1815), whose outspoken criticism of the British government on social and human rights issues once almost cost him his life.
-His friend Lord Byron once said of him: "Everything that Sheridan has done or chooses to do is par excellence the best of its kind" - words which serve both to inspire and challenge the musicians of the Sheridan Ensemble.
+The ensemble is named after the Irish writer, political satirist and politician Richard Brinsley Sheridan (1751 – 1815) – a lively and provocative character, whose outspoken criticism of the British government on social and human rights issues once almost cost him his life.
+His friend Lord Byron once said of him: "Everything that Sheridan has done or chooses to do is par excellence the best of its kind" - words which serve both to inspire and challenge the musicians of the ensemble.